 Over the last 50 years, palladium has gained a lot of traction in dentistry.
 It’s highly valuable and doesn’t rust or let much bacterial growth occur.
 Palladium is also fused to porcelain (PFMs) because it’s more rigid than gold and has a longer lifespan than all-porcelain or zirconia crowns.
-You can learn more about PFMs here.

-Silver has been used in dentistry for decades to make alloys because of its durability.
+The dental industry uses silver to make alloys because of its durability.
 Just like other precious metals, it shows a high resistance to wear.
 Silver fillings also harden quickly and can strengthen the underlying tooth, which is beneficial for “chewing teeth” like molars.

 Sending your dental scrap to a refinery can increase your cash flow, which our customers have used to buy new equipment or update their facilities.
 When you ship your dental scrap to Garfield, we’ll melt it down and include a detailed breakdown of precious metal content with your payment.
 Contact us if you have any questions or would like to start an order!